 Michel quoted in Helsingin Sanomat: Why is Finland and Sweden’s NATO membership progressing exceptionally fast in the US

 TSI Nonresident Senior Fellow Leo Michel was quoted in the Finnish outlet Helsingin Sanomat discussing why Finland and Sweden's NATO membership is progressing exceptionally fast in the US.

-Prior to his appointment at the Council in July 2015, Mr. Michel was a Distinguished Research Fellow at the Institute for National Strategic Studies, the think-tank component of the Defense Department’s National Defense University in Washington, DC.
+Leo Michel is a nonresident senior fellow with the Transatlantic Security Initiative in the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Prior to his appointment at the Council in July 2015, Michel was a distinguished research fellow at the Institute for National Strategic Studies, the think-tank component of the Defense Department’s National Defense University in Washington, DC.

-Before joining the Defense Department, Mr. Michel served in the Directorate for Intelligence in the Central Intelligence Agency, as a legislative aide on national security for a Member of Congress, and as a reporter for French media.
-He was a U.S. Navy officer during 1969-1972.
+Before joining the Defense Department, Michel served in the Directorate for Intelligence in the Central Intelligence Agency, as a legislative aide on national security for a Member of Congress, and as a reporter for French media.
+He was a US Navy officer during 1969-1972.
 He holds an MA from Johns Hopkins School for Advanced International Studies and a BA from Princeton University.

-In addition to his INSS publications, Mr. Michel’s commentaries have appeared in The Los Angeles Times, Newsweek, Defense News, Foreign Policy, Le Monde, Revue Défense Nationale, and other US and European publications.
+In addition to his INSS publications, Michel’s commentaries have appeared in The Los Angeles Times, Newsweek, Defense News, Foreign Policy, Le Monde, Revue Défense Nationale, and other US and European publications.
 He has directed seminars on transatlantic defense relations at the National War College, American University’s School for International Studies, and the Institut d’études politiques (Strasbourg.)